Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR: Experiments

-\textit{Instruction Aware Prompting:} We evaluated formatted speech recognition on the ATCO2 dataset, a dataset on air traffic control communications, which has strict regulations on call signs and transcribe formats.
-By incorporating a LLM, we are able to prompt it with over 4000 words of guidelines from an enitre instruction manual\footnote{\url{https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap4_section_2.html}}. a possibility not present with Whisper.
-For Whisper prompting, we include all special call signs and three example sentences extracted from the manual, where we leave details in the Appendix.
-Results in Table~\ref{tab:contextualize-results}shows that GFD with ASR and LLM prompting obtains best results with a WERR of 17.7\% compared with Whisper in the normalized (ATCO2-Norm) setting, even outperforming Clairaudience\cite{liao_zero-shot_2023}, a fine-tuned prompt conditioning model.
-We also reported scores without word conversion normalization (ATCO2-Raw), from observations that standard normalization can excessively correct errors that conflicts with the transcribing guidelines.
-In this setting, our gains are even larger, showing instruction following abilites of the GFD system.
+\textbf{Prompting with Instructions.} We evaluated formatted speech recognition on the ATCO2 dataset, a dataset on air traffic control communications, which has strict regulations on call signs and transcribe formats.
+By incorporating an LLM, we are able to prompt it with over 4000 words of guidelines from an entire instruction manual\footnote{\url{https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap4_section_2.html}}, a possibility not present with Whisper.
+For Whisper prompting, we include all special call signs and three example sentences extracted from the manual (Appendix A.2).
+Results in Table~\ref{tab:contextualize-results} show that GFD with ASR and LLM prompting obtains best results with a WERR of 17.7\% compared with Whisper in the normalized (ATCO2-Norm) setting, even outperforming Clairaudience \cite{liao_zero-shot_2023}, a fine-tuned prompt conditioning model.
+GER-based methods \cite{hu_large_2024, chen_its_2024} also fall short in this category, due to their inability to process instruction prompts beyond the GER prompt.
+Transcription results completely diverge from the spoken content, causing meaningless error rates exceeding 100\%.
+We also reported scores without word conversion normalization (ATCO2-Raw), from observations that standard normalization, such as converting arabic to written numerals, can excessively correct errors that conflicts with the transcribing guidelines.
+In this setting, our improvements are even more pronounced, further demonstrating the instruction-following capabilities of the GFD system.